marcus-cheema/my_meal_generator/README.md

 ## Receive recipe recommendations tailored to your message and, optionally, your daily caloric needs from AllRecipes.com.

-As a student athlete at Emory University, I eat a ton!
-I wanted a software that could give me new, tasty recipes that take my caloric needs into account.
+As a student athlete at Emory University, I have a big appetite!
+I wanted a software that could give me new, delicious recipes tailored to my daily caloric needs.

-Tasty, low-calorie meals are all over social media nowadays, but such diets are not all encompassing.
+While low-calorie meals are all over on social media nowadays, it's important to recognize that low-calorie recommendations aren't what everyone needs.
+That's where Mindful Meals comes in - it offers tasty, personalized meals for weight loss, maintenance, and weight gain, ensuring a balanced approach to nutrition.

-What's more, by leveraging OpenAI's memory, ingredient subsitutions and general recipe inquiries are possible and seamless.
+Plus, by leveraging OpenAI’s memory, users can effortlessly request ingredient substitutions and ask general recipe-related questions for a more customized cooking experience.

 * Vite, Typescript, React, and Bootstrap frontend for ChatBot UI
 * Flask backend for REST API calls